-We are setting out plans to develop a London Mooring Strategy to address the unique challenges and opportunities of boating in the capital.
+We have developed a London Mooring Strategy to address the unique challenges and opportunities of boating in the capital.

 Boating in London has become more challenging as boat numbers on London’s waterways continue to grow.
 This has led to pressure on moorings, facilities and infrastructure.
 It can be hard to find space at towpath moorings in the most popular areas while the supply of long-term moorings isn’t enough to meet demand.

-We've published our draft London Mooring Strategy setting out our proposals to manage mooring space on the Trust's waters in the London Waterway area.
+We've published a London Mooring Strategy setting out how we will manage mooring space on the Trust's waters in the London Waterway area.

-We held a consultation event at the London Canal Museum on Tuesday 28 November.
-You can listen to a podcast of this event prepared by boater Joel sanders here.
+We held a consultation event at the London Canal Museum on Tuesday 28 November 2017.
+You can listen to a podcast of this event prepared by boater Joel Sanders here.

 How the London Mooring Strategy has been developed